NotRaelc/cssv34-engine/README.md

 Source Engine 2007 but with CSSv34 server-connection support.
 <br>Warning: this project is WIP, some of the features may not work properly!<br>

-`Now work is going mostly on connection support, some big progress have been done already`
+`Now work is going mostly on connection support and serverbrowser, some big progress have been done already`

 Sources:
 * [quiver-engine](https://github.com/quiverteam/engine)